ChrisWhealy/parse-sap-atom-feed/README.md

 You want to develop a Rust application that can consume the entity set data exposed by an SAP OData V2 service.

-For the purposes of instruction, let's say you're working with a custom OData service that displays services order either by functional location or by date:
+For the purposes of instruction, let's say you're working with a custom OData service that displays services ordered either by functional location or by date:

 | | |
 |---|---|